grafana/explore-traces/docs/sources/_index.md

 To modify an applied filter:

 1. Select the filter to modify in the Filter bar.
-1. Select the value you want to filter by from the drop-down menu the opens up.
+1. Select a new option from the drop-down list.

+ You can also click in the **Filter** bar to add filters using drop-down lists.

 #### Remove one or more filters